-Overbreeding a dog will reduce sperm count as the spermatozoa will not have adequate time to mature before released in the semen.
+Overbreeding a dog will also reduce sperm count as the spermatozoa will not have adequate time to mature before released in the semen.
 The sperm count in these specimens will remain reduced as long as the dog is being breed once a day or more.
 This is why it is recommended to breed a dog every other day to achieve ultimate potency.
-It is not harmful to the dog to breed more than once a day during the breeding cycle; however, subsequent matings will be less effective as the viable sperm count will be reduced with each additional mating.
+It is not harmful to the dog to breed more than once a day during the breeding cycle, however, subsequent matings will be less effective as the viable sperm count will be reduced with each additional mating.

 Lastly, age will affect a dog’s ability to produce sperm.
 As a dog ages, his pituitary gland will produce less and less testosterone, reducing the signal to the testes to produce sperm.
 This is a natural course of aging and cannot be reversed, though feeding the dog high quality dog food, exercising him regularly, and proper veterinary care will slow the aging process, keeping the dog in prime breeding health for many years.